 A competent court may, upon application by any person, if the court considers it necessary or desirable in the circumstances, order that a provision of this Act shall not apply to or in relation to any residential tenancy agreement or proposed residential tenancy agreement or any premises or shall apply in a modified manner specified in the order and the order shall have effect accordingly.

-[Section 84 amended by No. 50 of 1988 s.
+[Section 84 amended: No. 50 of 1988 s.
 16; No. 59 of 2004 s.
 120(1) and (3).]

 85. Service